The Big Chill – Why egg freezing may be our generation’s Pill

 By Deborah S. Hartz-Seeley Special to The Miami Herald

 Jennifer Anniston, Kim Kardashian and Dancing with the Stars pro Karina Smirnoff are thinking ahead.
 They are drawing attention to the trend of cryopreservation or freezing their eggs in order to preserve fertility into their 40s.
-“It’s a progression,” says Dr. Michael Jacobs, medical director of the Fertility and IVF Center of Miami located on the campus of Baptist Hospital.
+“It’s a progression,” says Dr. Michael Jacobs, medical director of the Fertility Center of Miami located on the campus of Baptist Hospital.
 You are most fertile in your 20s, then between 35 and 38 things “go downhill.”
 After age 42, it’s very difficult for a woman to get pregnant with her natural eggs.
 “And once a woman reaches 43, 44 or 45, it’s very rare to be successful using that patient’s fresh eggs,” he says.

 Yet more and more women are waiting to have babies.
 According to the Centers for Disease Control and Prevention (CDC), first birth rates for women aged 40 to 44 increased steadily in the United States from 1990 to 2012.
 “You can try to outsmart the ovary with fertility drugs.
 But the way to really fix the fertility problems that come with age is to think ahead of the game and to think about fertility preservation,” says Jacobs.
 Up until two years ago, egg freezing was considered an experimental procedure recommended only for those with medical conditions such as young cancer patients scheduled to undergo chemotherapy.
 By preserving their eggs before their treatments, they had a better chance of being able to get pregnant with their own babies later in life.